jessetane/cui/README.md

 GUIs for the command line.

 ## Why
-I wanted an easy to read & write structure for quickly building self documenting command line programs.
+Command line programs can be hard to learn / use / build.

 ## How
-`cui` is a preinstantiated object that can be `require()`'d by multiple files and maintain state.
+cui is a preinstantiated object that can be `require()`'d by multiple files and maintain its state.
 Use `cui.push()` or `cui.splice()` to add views or actions (see the Usage section) to a sequence of frames.
 Users of your program only need to know the name of your program - cui can walk them through providing the rest of the arguments on its own.
 If a user *does* know the full command, they can still type it out of course, for example running the basic example any of the following ways is valid:
-`example/basic`
+* `example/basic`
-`example/basic Three`
+* `example/basic Three`
-`example/basic Three hi!`
+* `example/basic Three hi!`

 ## Install
 `npm install cui`